netdata/netdata/docs/guides/step-by-step/step-10.md

 instructions](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/) for details on other Linux distributions.

-Certbot is a tool to help you create and renew certiciate+key pairs for your domain.
+Certbot is a tool to help you create and renew certificate+key pairs for your domain.
 Visit their [instructions](https://certbot.eff.org/instructions) to get a detailed installation process for your operating system.

 ### Fully qualified domain name